8 Best Things to Do in Stavanger, Norway (+Tips & Itinerary)

 Practical information: Gamle Stavanger is located to the West of the old harbor Vagen, just a few minutes walking distance from the Strandkaien cruise ship terminal (see the map).

-The Norwegian Canning Museum
+2. The Norwegian Printing Museum and the Norwegian Canning Museum

-If you visit just one museum in Stavanger, make it The Norwegian Canning Museum.
+Our favorite part was the Norwegian Canning Museum.
 You’ll never look at a can of fish with the same eyes again!

 Not only do you get to know the importance of the canning industry, learn how a factory worked, or see thousands of incredibly creative labels that even the best marketing gurus can learn from.
 On top of that, this museum is really hands-on with lots of fun activities that you can try for yourself.
-You can thread sardines, lay them in cans, and on certain days you can even taste some smoked sardines… Fun for kids and adults alike!
+You can thread sardines, put them in cans, and on certain days you can even taste some smoked sardines… Fun for kids and adults alike!

 LEARN MORE: What to Expect at the Norwegian Canning Museum

-Norwegian Petroleum Museum
+3. Norwegian Petroleum Museum

 There is a lot to see and do in this museum, often chosen as the best museum of Stavanger by guidebooks and travelers alike.